 CO1 Describe different types of signals and systems.
 CO2 Analyze various types of LSI systems responses.
 CO3 Represent continuous and discrete systems in time & frequency domains using different transforms.
 CO4 Investigate the system stability and causality using Laplace Transform and Z-Transform.
-CO5 Perform sampling and reconstruction of a given signal.
+CO5 Analyze discrete time signals and systems using Z-transform.

 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
 PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
-PO6 The Engineer and Society : Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

 CO1 3 2 1 1 3 3 2 2

 CO2 2 1 2 1 2 1 1

 CO3 3 2 1 1 2 2 2 1

 CO4 3 2 1 1 2 1 2 1

-CO5 3 2 1 1 2 2 2 1
+CO5 3 2 2 1 1 2 3 1

-Туре Code Transducers & Measurement Systems L-T-P Credits Marks OE 18EI3T43 Transducers & Measurement Systems 3 100 Objecti ves The objective of this course is to study the characteristics of different types of measurement systems and industrial applications of various transducers & ring instru monto sensors for design & construction of precise measuring instruments.
+Туре Code Transducers & Measurement Systems Credits Marks OE BTEI-T-OE-003 mansuucers & measurement Systems 3-0-0 3 100

+Objectives The objective of this course is to study the characteristics of different types of measurement systems and industrial applications of various transducers & sensors for design & construction of precise measuring instruments.
 Pre-Requisites Basic knowledge of physics, mathematics, electrical and electronics is required.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.

-T eacher's Assessme Written A Total

-Quiz Surprise Test(s) Assignment(s) Mid-Term 10(a)

-05 05 05 25 60 100
+T eacher's Assessme nt Written A ssessment Total Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term 10(a) 05 05 05 25 60 100